We thank all of our supporters for your support letters, best wishes, and for speaking up to show you care.

-for Appalachian Forest National Heritage Area is helping bring this long-sought
+Thank your legislators for their support of Appalachian Forest National Heritage Area legislation!

 Led by Rep. David McKinley, all of the West Virginia and Maryland representatives with districts in our area (including the newly elected ones) have co-sponsored the AFNHA designation bill.
 Urge them to continue to support and vote for passage of our bill in the House of Representatives - coming soon!